Skip to content

 GraphQL

-If the WPGraphQL plugin is installed, the wp-parsely plugin will register a parsely field on the ContentNode interface, which makes it available on most post types by default.
+If you’ve installed the WPGraphQL plugin, the wp-parsely plugin will register a parsely field on the ContentNode interface, which makes it available on most post types by default.

 Here is an example GraphQL query for a post.
 Documentation for each field is provided via the GraphQL schema.